Yandex Cloud

 • Subnet.

-• Security group and rules allowing inbound connections to the Managed Service for Apache Kafka® and Yandex StoreDoc clusters.
+• Security group and rules required for connection to Managed Service for Apache Kafka® and Yandex StoreDoc clusters.

 • Managed Service for Apache Kafka® source cluster.